amanelis/cs-fundamentals/README.md

 Ruby’s four closure types, blocks, Procs, lambdas and Methods.

-Blocks and Procs act like drop-in code snippets, while lambdas and Methods act just like methods
+Blocks and Procs act like drop-in code snippets, while lambdas and Methods act just like methods.